maliput/maliput_drake/README.md

 ### Copying files

-To copy files from a [`drake`](https://github.com/RobotLocomotion/drake) release, please do the following:
+Follow this tentative guide (it may change release to release) to copy files from a [`drake`](https://github.com/RobotLocomotion/drake) release to this
+package:

 1. Clone [`drake`](https://github.com/RobotLocomotion/drake) and point it to a specific release tag, e.g. [`v0.33.0`](https://github.com/RobotLocomotion/drake/releases/tag/v0.33.0):